Skip to main content

 Committees within the Board

 Members of the Board meet at least six times a year.
-It has four standing committees: Finance; Programme Monitoring and Evaluation; Audit and Risk; and Remuneration and Succession.
+It has five standing committees: Audit and Finance, Governance and Risk, Impact, Income and Safeguarding.
 Find out more about each of these committees in the documents below.

 Aline Joyce Berabose and her mother Marie Ange Berabose at the Resurge Conference, 2018.
 Photo: Photocall Ireland.